Leelu55/Articulus/README.md

   - [ ] "Record streak"
   - [ ] Show badges on statistics page
 - [ ] App hints ("Use DDD in a quiet surrounding for better results")

+### Bugs

+- [ ] pressing articleButton between speaking and listening in autoMode doesn't logIn the answer. app continues listening instead of showing next word
+- [ ] if no words in lessonWords clicking on start lesson shoudn't generate a new lessonHistory